Prag8855/aab/content/guides/losing-your-job.md

 **[How to write and send a resignation letter ➞](/guides/german-resignation-letter)**

+### See a doctor

+If you quit for mental health reasons (burnout, depression, stress), get a note from a doctor.
+This proves that you had a reason to quit.[^12]

+If you quit without a reason, you get less [unemployment benefits](/glossary/ALG%20I).

 ## If you get laid off or fired

 ### Resist your dismissal